Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/tensorflow.md

 ...
 ```

-Once the model has been trained you can export the whole computational graph and the trained weights with `tf.saved_model`.
-To do that you have to define model's signature:
+Once the model has been trained, you can export the whole computational graph and the trained weights with `tf.saved_model`.
+To do that you have to define the model's signature:

 ```python
 signature_map = {